 Spring is well upon us.
-There is a great deal of back and fourth as nature tries to establish the new season; the effects of spring are under way and affecting all aspects of our being.
-Traditionally, spring equinox is a time of turmoil and sudden changes as the dormant energies of winter awaken and come up to the surface.
-In the process of awakening and rising to the surface, a lot can get dredged up.
-In a nutshell, spring can be a challenging time as far as general health is concerned.
+There is a great deal of back and forth as nature tries to establish the new season; the effects of spring are under way and influencing all aspects of our being.
+Traditionally, spring equinox is a time of turmoil and sudden changes as the dormant energies of winter awaken and come up to the surface; a process during which a lot can get dredged up.
+In a nutshell, spring can be a challenging time for general health.

-On the one hand, emotions that we have been buried over fall and winter can come up.
+Emotions that have been buried over fall and winter can come up.
 The colder months are about preservation and survival.
 The mind, body, spirit triad does its best not to burden the system with too many mental or emotional preoccupations, other than what is necessary to get through day by day.
 Consequently, some of our thoughts, emotions and existential challenges are pushed down as we try to survive winter.
-While surviving winter in today’s world is generally much easier than in the olden days, we are still susceptible to all the currents of nature and there is no escaping the effects other than making sure that you are well aware of the challenges and have some necessary tools to ride the waves of change.
+While surviving winter in today’s world is generally much easier than in the old days, we are still susceptible to the currents of nature and there is no escaping the effects, other than being aware of the challenges and having the necessary tools to ride the waves of change.

-Officially, the transitional time starts two weeks before the Spring Equinox (March 21st) and goes on for two weeks after.
-In reality, and as we are witnessing, this process can last much longer.
+Officially, the transitional time starts two weeks before the spring equinox (March 21st) and goes on for two weeks after.
+In reality the process can last much longer.

 Health and Nutrition Tips for Spring

-The following are some quick tips on how to best handle this transition:
+The following are some quick tips on how to handle this transition:

 - To allow the deep energies of our bodies, in sync with those of nature, to rise more smoothly, keep things light during this time.

 - From a heavy, rich diet of winter, start to gradually switch to a lighter diet of spring.
-While now a days, most people eat the same diet all year round, it is still crucial to be as seasonal as possible in order to limit the challenges of the natural shifts as well as preventing long term state of dis-ease in the body.
+While most people now eat the same diet all year round, it is crucial to be as seasonal as possible in order to limit the challenges of the natural shifts as well as preventing a long term state of dis-ease in the body.

-- From rich, heavy, meaty stews, switch to lighter stir-fries and soups with veggies.
+- Instead of stews, eat lighter stir-fries and soups with veggies.
 Eat less greasy and meaty foods.
 Cut down on saturated fats and animal protein in general.
-While these help us in winter in being warm, grounded and yin, in spring, we need to be light, agile, springy and yang.
+While these help us keep warm, grounded and yin, in spring we need to be light, agile, springy and yang.

 - Meditate!
 While this is great to do all the time, it is more crucial at this time of the year.
 The back and forth change in nature creates “wind” both externally (in the environment) and internally (in our bodies).
-Wind, although a natural phenomenon, in the body wrecks havoc.
+Wind, although a natural weather phenomenon, wrecks havoc in the body.
 Outbursts of anger (or internalizing it), mental agitation, gas, belching, high blood pressure, muscle spasms and seasonal allergies (itching and sneezing) are just a few examples of wind that need to be subdued and quelled in the body.